Skip to main content

 .

-This show illustrates how the corpuscular theory developed by Isaac Newton can account for the reflection, refraction and geometric dispersion of light.
+This video illustrates how the corpuscular theory developed by Isaac Newton can account for the reflection, refraction and geometric dispersion of light.

 Subscription